471 Biofilms, Biocides, and TTPC: A Deep Dive with Dr. Jeff Kramer

 Biofilm as an operating problem

 Dr. Jeff defines biofilm as a community of microorganisms attached to a surface and held together by an external polymeric matrix.
-From there, the discussion moves quickly into why this matters in the field.
+From there, the discussion moves quickly into why these matter in the field.
 He points to research showing that biofilms can be more insulating than mineral scale, then explains how microbial activity and patchy film formation can intensify corrosion risk.
 He also notes that Legionella can be harbored within biofilm, making clean-looking bulk water an incomplete picture of system condition.

 Choosing the right biocide program